jonnyhaynes/SassySails/README.md

 * Swap EJS for Handlebars or something similar

 ## Changelog
+* 06/05/15: 0.3.1 - Swapped British colour for American color to aid consistency
 * 06/05/15: 0.3.0 - Updated dependencies
 * 01/05/15: 0.2.0 - Now includes Modular JS and CSS from PowerHouse
 * 30/04/15: 0.1.0 - First release